 If your child wishes to go to university or another third-level institution, they will need to score enough points in their Leaving Certificate exams.
 They will receive points for the 6 best grades they receive with the highest points going to an A1 in a paper at Honours level.
 Most students take 7 subjects in the Leaving Certificate.

 The points they need for third-level courses will depend on the subject they wish to study.
 More information on going to third-level education is in our document, Application procedures and entry requirements.

 Fees charged by private secondary schools can vary considerably.
 You will need to check with each individual school.

 Whatever school you choose, you will need to pay for school books and, where appropriate, school uniforms.
 Usually, you will also have to pay for extra-curricular activities.

-Apply directly to the school in which you are interested, as early as possible.
-Ask about their admissions policy.
-Some will have waiting lists and, if they have developed links with a particular primary school, they may favour children coming from that school.
+Apply directly to the school in which you are interested, as early as possible and ask about their enrolment policy.
 Some schools may ask your child to sit an entrance exam, for which they will charge a fee.